 Welcome to Destination 2027, our healthiest Arlington yet!

-Arlington County Public Health Division has launched its Destination 2027 campaign, a community-driven process for improving community health by 2027.
+Arlington County Public Health Division has launched its Destination 2027 campaign, health equity through systems change by 2027.

 We want to hear from you!
 Destination 2027 uses feedback from community members, data about health in our community, and information about how well our local public health system is meeting national standards to identify how the Public Health Division can work with, and empower, Arlington residents and community based organizations to improve public health.